-We’ve got A LOT of school aged kids here at KiA so between us we’ve been through our fair share of lunchboxes so we thought it would be helpful to share which ones we’ve tried, tested and LOVED.
+We’ve got A LOT of school aged kids here at KiA so between us we’ve been through our fair share of lunchboxes, wraps and containers in our days so we thought it would be helpful to share which ones we’ve tried, tested and LOVED.

 Technically not a lunch box but a perfectly convenient eco friendly alternative to plastic cling wrap.
 Not sure about you but our kids are becoming fiercely passionate about these changes.
 Does any one else’s school reward kids for nude food and plastic free lunch boxes?
 Our kids take great pride in their various sized beeswax wraps and so we were stoked to find this beautiful little SA hand made product.
 If you haven’t ever tried beeswax food wraps, now is a great time and they are relatively inexpensive given they are made for multiple, multiple, versitile use.

 You can find them at local markets like Stirling Laneways on 24th Jan 2021 AND their new website is almost ready to go here: https://www.thehivewrappa.com.au/